-Izabela Matula has a large concert repertoire including Verdi’s Requiem, Górecki’s Symphony No.2, Mozart’s Requiem and Coronation Mass, Beethoven’s 9th Symphony and Missa Solemnis, Mendelssohn’s Elijah.
-She has performed works of Krzysztof Penderecki under his baton, including Seven Gates of Jerusalem (CD recording), Credo, Symphony No. 8, Kaddish, Polish Requiem and Powialo na mnie morze snow, a song cycle, recorded on CD, which she also performed at the Stars of the White Nights Festival in St. Petersburg 2011, conducted by Valery Gergiev.
-She has also recorded songs of Szymanowski and Chopin as well as the title role of Weber’s Euryanthe.
+Izabela Matula graduated from the Cracow Academy of Music and became prizewinner at the Ada Sari Competition and Wilhelm Stenhammar Competition.
+She presented Poland at the BBC Cardiff Singer of the World Competition in 2009.
+Her concert highlights include Verdi’s Requiem, Górecki’s Symphony No.2, Mozart’s Requiem and Coronation Mass, Beethoven’s 9th Symphony and Missa Solemnis, Mendelssohn’s Elijah.
+She sang works of Krzysztof Penderecki under his baton, a.o.
+Seven Gates of Jerusalem (CD recording), Credo, Symphony No. 8, Kaddish, Polish Requiem and Powialo na mnie morze snow, a song cycle, recorded on CD, which she also performed at the Stars of the White Nights Festival in St. Petersburg 2011 with Valery Gergiev.
+Among her credits are CD-recordings of Szymanowski and Chopin songs, as well as the title role of Weber’s Euryanthe.